MaskInversion: Localized Embeddings via Optimization of Explainability Maps: Experiments

-\textbf{Class Retrieval Analysis} Table \ref{tab:class_retrieval} compares MaskInversion to other methods for the case of zero-shot class retrieval, keeping the same setting as detailed under \textit{Referring Expression Retrieval}.
-MaskInversion again performs well compared to other methods on semantic segmentation datasets, such as PascalVOC and PascalContext.
+\textbf{Class Retrieval} Table \ref{tab:class_retrieval} compares MaskInversion to other methods for the case of zero-shot class retrieval, keeping the same setting as for Referring Expression Retrieval.
+MaskInversion outperforms all other methods on all datasets on semantic segmentation datasets, such as PascalVOC and PascalContext.
 Furthermore, MaskInversion also exhibits good performance on the instance segmentation dataset COCO.
 These results demonstrate that MaskInversion can effectively direct the attention of the foundation model to \emph{multiple instances of the same object class at the same time, as well as to a single instance}.
-Here, MaskInversion also outperforms the recently proposed AlphaCLIP \cite{sun2023alpha}, which fine-tunes CLIP with millions of mask-text pairs annotations, thereby demonstrating its ability to excel without the need to fine-tune CLIP.
-Finally, looking at the results on OpenImagesV7, which features a significantly larger vocabulary of 350 classes, we can see that methods like AlphaCLIP, which are specifically trained for such tasks, perform well.
-However, MaskInversion still outperforms all other methods we compared, demonstrating its capability to handle large vocabularies.
+Here, MaskInversion also outperforms the recently proposed AlphaCLIP \citep{sun2023alpha}, which fine-tunes CLIP on millions of mask-text pairs annotations, thereby demonstrating its ability to excel without the need to fine-tune CLIP.
+Finally, on OpenImagesV7, which features a much larger vocabulary of 350 classes, we can see that methods like AlphaCLIP perform well, as they are specifically trained for such tasks.
+Nonetheless, MaskInversion again outperforms all other methods we compared, demonstrating its capability to handle large vocabularies.